 The Supervisory Board determines the relevant target total remuneration for each member of the Executive Board in accordance with the remuneration system.
 In compliance with the remuneration system, the Supervisory Board must ensure that the target total remuneration is always aligned with the long-term sustainable development of the company, is appropriate to the services and tasks performed by the relevant member of the Executive Board and to the size and activities as well as the economic and financial situation of the company.
 The Supervisory Board must also ensure that the target total remuneration does not exceed the usual level of pay, or otherwise does not do so without specific cause.
-The remuneration system enables the Supervisory Board, at its professional discretion, to take account of both the market conditions and the individual skills and experience of the member of the Executive Board, including his or her role and responsibilities, when considering his or her target total remuneration.
+The remuneration system enables the Supervisory Board to take into account, at its professional discretion, both the market conditions and the individual skills and experience of the member of the Executive Board, as well as his or her role and responsibilities, when considering his or her target total remuneration.

-For the 2022 financial year and in agreement with the remuneration system for the Executive Board, the target total remuneration was determined as the total fixed remuneration, including retirement benefits and fringe benefits, plus the variable remuneration on the basis of 100 % target achievement.
+For the 2023 financial year and in agreement with the remuneration system for the Executive Board, the target total remuneration was determined as the total fixed remuneration, including retirement benefits and fringe benefits, plus the variable remuneration on the basis of 100 % target achievement.
 Since a higher fixed remuneration and higher variable remuneration is designated for Angela Titzrath owing to her increased responsibility as the Chairwoman of the Executive Board, her target total remuneration is also higher than that of the ordinary members of the Executive Board.
-The Chairwoman of the Executive Board and Chief Financial Officer Dr. Roland Lappin also have vested defined benefit pension commitments.
-The provisions to be accrued with regard to pension commitments are also taken into account in the target total remuneration.
+The Chairwoman of the Executive Board and former Chief Financial Officer, Dr. Roland Lappin, who left the board on 31 January 2023, also still have vested defined benefit pension commitments.